veryslowcode/harness/README.md

 The config file can be named anything, if the file flag is passed to specify the path/name.
+If no file is specified, the script look for `harness.conf` in the directory in which this script is located.

 The expected format for the configuration file is:<br/>
     [KEY]=[COLOR]